 In connection with the FDA approval and commercial launch of NUPLAZID in 2016, the Company began to incur advertising costs.
 Advertising costs are expensed when services are performed or goods are delivered.
-The Company incurred \$38.3 million, \$39.8 million and \$15.6 million in advertising costs during the years ended December 31, 2019, 2018 and 2017, respectively, related to its marketed product, NUPLAZID.
-No advertising costs were capitalized as prepaid expenses at December 31, 2019 or 2018.
+The Company incurred \$51.1 million, \$38.3 million and \$39.8 million in advertising costs during the years ended December 31, 2020, 2019 and 2018, respectively, related to NUPLAZID.
+No advertising costs were capitalized as prepaid expenses at December 31, 2020 or 2019.